 The problem arises in the gluten tests themselves.
 There are many people who question their accuracy.
 However, there are many people who believe them to be very accurate, and most tests you will find online indicate that Corona is gluten-free as it tests at 20 ppm and less.

-To compound the matter there are many people with gluten issues who drink Corona and report having no problems.
+To compound the matter there are many people with gluten issues who drink Corona Beer and report having no problems.

 In the end, if you have concerns we believe that the advice provided by Corona themselves is the best course of action, discuss it with your physician before drinking it.
 Better safe than sorry.